Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Pain Question Planner to prepare for your doctor’s appointment.

-Can I be pain free?
+Can I become pain free?

-What does 'tolerance' and 'dependence' mean?
+What do 'tolerance' and 'dependence' mean?

-You can develop opioid-use disorder even if you take opioid medicines as prescribed by your doctor.
-If you find yourself using opioids in higher dosages — for example, to cope with stress or for reasons other than pain — you may be developing a problem with your opioid use.
+If you find you are using opioids for reasons other than pain — for example, to help with stress or sleep — you may be developing a problem with your opioid use.

 WORRIED ABOUT YOUR OPIOID USE? — The Opioid Risk Indicator can help you find out if you may be developing a problem.

-Can I stop taking my pain medicines?
+How should I stop taking my pain medicines?

 Always talk to your doctor or pharmacist before stopping your pain medicine.

-If you’ve been taking certain types of medicine regularly for more than a couple of weeks, you may experience temporary withdrawal symptoms if you stop taking them abruptly.
-To reduce the likelihood of withdrawal symptoms your doctor may reduce your dosage slowly over several days or weeks.
-This is known as 'weaning off', or tapering, a medicine.
+To reduce withdrawal symptoms, your doctor may reduce your dose slowly over several days or weeks.
+This is known as 'weaning off' or tapering a medicine.

 What pain medicines can I take instead of opioids?